 There are several factors that influence whether debt, equity or a combination of both is the right fit for an established business.
-Jamie Fraser, Investment Manager based in Maven’s Newcastle office, sets out his thoughts on how to identify the most appropriate funding package for your business and highlights when equity could be part of the solution.
+Our blog helps to identify the most appropriate funding package for your business and highlights when equity could be part of the solution.

 Understand your stage in the business cycle